Applying What You Learn

 We believe in increasing your awareness of the knowledge and skills that you're developing so you can capitalize on your strengths in graduate school, your career, and in life.

-In his message to the students in the College of Arts and Sciences, Dean Boocker explains the importance of "making knowledge matter."
+In his message to the students in the College of Arts and Sciences, former Dean Boocker explains the importance of "making knowledge matter."
 We believe that means helping you develop useful skills that have real-world applications along with the sense of fulfillment and enrichment that studying Psychology can provide.

 Knowledge & Skills Gained as a Psychology Major